tucommenceapousser/gitengine/README.md

 Sets the LFS objects dir.
 default: disabled

+- ```'loopbackName'     [string]```
+Sets the loopback hostname to use for coupling.
+Has to be in SSL Common Name certificate.
+default: 'localhost'

 - ```'receiveCallBack'   [function]```
 Calls this function after git-receive (where actual commits have been transferred) If used "git-receive-plug" from ccode needs to be placed in /usr/local/bin/ and